Rheumatoid Arthritis Can Involve The Neck And Be More Than Just Neck Pain

 The most common symptom in patients with rheumatoid arthritis of the neck is neck pain, but with this condition, there is a risk and potential of serious complications, such as neurological deficits, myelopathy, paralysis and even sudden death.
 Serious progression of the rheumatoid arthritis is a well-known development when cervical spine deformity is left untreated.
 Long-term follow-up studies have revealed radiological (x-ray) signs of worsening of the cervical spine deformities in up to 40% of patients.
 In those patients suffering from rheumatoid arthritis with medication, refractory neck pain or neck pain that does not respond to treatment, neurological deficits and myelopathy, surgical decompression and stabilization constitute the most common therapy.

-The symptoms of rheumatoid arthritis in the neck can be varied.
+The symptoms of rheumatoid neck arthritis can be varied.
 Pain is may be part of the joint inflammation that occurs with arthritis.
 As the disease progresses, symptoms may affect the spinal cord.
 Pain at the base of the skull is common as nerves that exit the skull and the upper part of the neck are being irritated or compressed.
 Pressure on blood vessels can lead to blackout spells and may coincide with certain movements of the head and neck.

 A change in walking ability can indicate pressure on the spinal cord and should be brought to the attention of your health care professional.
 Tingling, weakness, or a loss of coordination can affect the arms and/or legs.
 Changes in bowel or bladder control can also occur.

 Treatment of neck problems associated with rheumatoid arthritis is normally managed by a specialist in rheumatology medications that can control the destructive effects of the arthritis on the joints in the neck.
 Once there is evidence that the rheumatoid arthritis has affected the stability of the neck, the doctor can assess the degree of instability and follow the progression of the disease.
 With a mild level of instability and no evidence of pressure on the nerves or spinal cord, additional treatment may not be necessary.
 If there are x-ray signs of instability protection of the neck with a neck brace may be needed, especially when riding in a car to prevent damage to the spinal cord should an injury like whiplash occur.
-This, along with the car seat head support may afford some protection.
+This, along with the Add On Headrest may afford some protection.

 Rheumatoid artritis of the neck is a chronic inflammatory disorder of joints.
 It is characterised by an erosive inflammation of the joints termed synovitis.
 This synovial inflammation can lead to joint erosions and erosions of ligaments.
 The neck requires joint and ligament tissue integrity for stability.
 Damage to these ligaments and joints can cause different types of instability.
 X-ray involvement of the neck can be present in up to 86% of all rheumatoid arthritis patients.
 The clinical instability can be associated with neck pain and/or it can be associated with compression of surrounding structures, particularly the brainstem due to involvement of the upper part of the neck, the spinal cord, or spinal nerve roots which lead to a pinched nerve type of symptoms.